About Chicago Philharmonic

 Who Are We?

 Founded by musicians of the Lyric Opera Orchestra in 1989, The Chicago Philharmonic Society is on a mission to reimagine the orchestra concert experience.
-With nearly 200 musician members and a unique system of musician governance (two of the four musicians performing today serve on the Board of Directors), the organization is one of the most versatile, innovative, and ambitious orchestras in the country.
+With nearly 200 musician members and a unique system of musician governance, the organization is one of the most versatile, innovative, and ambitious orchestras in the country.

 The Illinois Council of Orchestras has awarded Chicago Philharmonic “Orchestra of the Year” (2018), “Programming of the Year” (2019), “Community Relations of the Year” (2019), “Executive Director of the Year” (2020), and “Conductor of the Year” (2021).